catseye/The-Dossier/article/Recollected Games.md

 This list is kind of a grab bag and will possibly never be as well organized as the other lists.

+### Night Flight, an I.F.R.
+Simulator

+*   written by: Tim Gerchmez
+*   available for: Commodore 64

+Notable for the fact that it was a flight simulator with no graphics.
+Well, only the control panel.
+Given that you were supposed to be flying at night over a lightless plain, that's essentially reasonable.

+In fact IFR simulators were "a thing" and there are more than one for the Commodore 64, but this one is for the C64 only and is freeware.

+TODO: I should write about IFR simulators here a bit.

 ### Bomb Jack

 *   available for: Arcade